BryceEJackson/PDN/README.md

 * Cache has different levels with different performance characteristics.
 * L1, L2, L3, etc... are larger and slower as they go
 * When the CPU needs access to data it checks L1 then L2, and so on, before checking main memory.
+* "a program will typically access a enarby location ( spatial locality ) in the near future ( temportal locality ).
+* The system uses an effectively wider interconnect to access data and instructions.
+* Memory will effectively operate on blocks of data and instructions instead of individual instructions and individual data items.
+* These blocks are called CHACHE BLOCKS or CAHCE LINES
+* A typical cache line stores 8 to 16 times as much information as a single memory location.
 #
 Cache Mappings

+* When a cache line is fetched from main memory, where in the cache should it be placed?
+* The answer varies from system to system.
+* There is a gradient, with Fully Associaltive caches at one end and Direct Mapped caches at the other.
+* Intermediate schemes are called n-way set associative.
+* When a new line is read to cache, we have to decide which line should be evicted.
+* Least Recently Used is the most common approach.

+#
+Caches and Programs: an example

+* CPU cache is controlled by system hardware.
+* However, Knowing the principle of spatial and temporal locality allows us to have some indirect control over caching.
+* As an example, C stores 2-dimensional arrays in "row-major" order.
+* effectively, in memory the matrix is a one-dimensional array
+* this first pair of nested loops accesses memory in a contiguous way
+* becuase of that it will have better performance
+---

+for(i = 0; i < MAX; i++)<br>
+     for(j = 0; j < MAX; j++) <br>
+        y[i] += A[i][j] * x[j] <br.>

+for(j = 0; j < MAX; j++)<br>
+    for(i = 0; i < MAX; i++)<br>
+        y[i] += A[i][j] * x[j]<br>

+---

+#

 #